KaTeX/KaTeX/dockers/MathJaxFonts/README.md

 directory.
 From there, cd into the `/MathJax-dev/fonts/OTF/TeX` directory, and run

-    make ttf eot woff
+    make ttf eot woff woff2

 to build all of the fonts that we need.
-Finally, leave the docker and copy all the files off with
+Finally, leave the docker and copy all the files off with the `copy_fonts.sh` script:

-    docker cp mjf:/MathJax-dev/fonts/OTF/TeX/ttf ./
-    docker cp mjf:/MathJax-dev/fonts/OTF/TeX/eot ./
-    docker cp mjf:/MathJax-dev/fonts/OTF/TeX/woff ./

-(note we're using `mjf:` to specify the name of the docker we created above) Compile the fonts into a single directory

-    mv {ttf,eot,woff}/* ./

-Remove the WinIE6 and WinChrome fonts

-    rm KaTeX_Win*
+    ./copy_fonts.sh mjf

 And you're good to go!
-Don't forget to update the font metrics with the metric_parse.rb script once you're done.
+Don't forget to update the font metrics with `make metrics`.

 ### General Docker Help
 -----------------------